 For more on the Yamaha XSR700, feel free to check out our what you need to know article!

 |Brakes||Front: Hydraulic dual disc, Ø282mm

 Honda CB650R Neo Sports Café

-Honda have always made great, reliable middleweight nakeds but they didn't always have the style factor present in other manufacturer's machines but all that has changed with the CB650R.
-Branded as the 'Neo Sports Café' its another neo-retro designed motorcycle and although it doesn't have much in common with a cafe racer it makes for a very nice upright naked.
+Honda has always made great, reliable middleweight nakeds but they didn't always have the style factor present in other manufacturers' machines but all that has changed with the CB650R.
+Branded as the 'Neo Sports Café' it's another neo-retro-designed motorcycle and although it doesn't have much in common with a cafe racer it makes for a very nice upright naked.

 MV Agusta Brutale 800 Rosso

 The Brutale 800 from MV Agusta has always been difficult to squeeze onto these kinds of lists due to its 'boutique' nature.
 Don't get me wrong, it has always been a fantastic bike and when it comes to looks there might not be anything cooler on the road, however, the colossal price has made it difficult to justify choosing one of these over one of its much cheaper rivals.